thunderbird89/esf/stories/story-knock-knock.md

 Okuu keyed her squadron channel.

 > "Hell Ravens, form on me.
 Standard descent profile, stay tight.
-We've come this far together—let's bring everyone home."
+We've come this far together - let's bring everyone home."

 Her squadron responded immediately, the remaining Hell Ravens forming up as they launched from the carrier.
 Ten fighters where sixteen had launched.
 Six empty slots that would haunt her for the rest of her life.